Alek Thomas Player Props: Diamondbacks vs. Braves

-Alek Thomas and his .324 on-base percentage over his past 10 games (51 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Atlanta Braves and Charlie Morton on July 19 at 7:20 PM ET.
+The Arizona Diamondbacks, including Alek Thomas (.294 batting average in his past 10 games), battle starting pitcher Spencer Strider and the Atlanta Braves at Truist Park, Thursday at 12:20 PM ET.

-He strung together two hits (going 2-for-5) in his last game against the Braves.
+He racked up two hits (going 2-for-5) in his most recent appearance against the Braves.

 Alek Thomas Game Info & Props vs. the Braves